Flu Prevention Tips for Older Persons - A Guide to Staying Safe

 Weakened Immune System and Vulnerability to Infections

-The Impact of Chronic Health Conditions on Flu Severity
+Impact of Chronic Health Conditions

-Risks of Prolonged Recovery Times and Loss of Independence
+Risks of Prolonged Recovery Times

-How to Recognise Flu Symptoms Early
+How to Identify Flu Symptoms in Older Persons

-Persistent Fatigue and Weakness
+Fatigue and Weakness

 Feeling unusually tired or weak can be an early sign of the flu.
 If you notice a persistent lack of energy that is out of the ordinary, it may be time to consult a healthcare professional.